Child Passenger Safety (cont.)

 The National Highway Traffic Safety Administration (NHTSA) and the American Academy of Pediatrics (AAP) have published recommendations on how to restrain child passengers properly based on age, weight, and size.
 The following are types of child-restraint devices and the recommendations of each based on age, weight, and size.
 Common restraints include the infant car seat, the forward-facing car seat, and the booster seat.
 Others include the following:

-Rear-facing infant car seat: This restraint positions an infant to face opposite the direction the vehicle is moving.
+- Rear-facing infant car seat and convertible car seats: This restraint positions an infant to face opposite the direction the vehicle is moving.
 It gives the infant's head, neck, and body the support needed in the event of a crash or sudden stop.
 This restraint accommodates infants up to 20 pounds, 19-26 in. long, and up to 1 year old.
 Children need to be rear facing until the age of two, and thus may need to transition to a convertible car seat for weights up to 40 pounds.

-- Forward-facing child seat or convertible seat: The restraint positions a child upright, facing the direction of travel.
+- Forward-facing child seat or convertible seat: This restraint positions a child upright, facing the direction of travel.
 It will accommodate children from 20-40 pounds, 26-50 in. tall, and up to 4 years old.
 Restraint should be accomplished with a full harness.